 Image by Gerd Altmann from Pixabay

-Since starting therapy, particularly doing inner child work, my self-awareness has grown.
-I am challenging my own limiting beliefs and negative thoughts.
+Since starting therapy mainly for inner child healing, my self-awareness has grown since starting inner child work, see previous post here.
+I am challenging my own limiting core beliefs and negative thoughts.
 I feel I am truly on a fascinating journey in understanding myself better.
 Initially when I first started therapy, I felt overwhelmed, and often still do, but it now feels strangely cathartic.
-In fact, I am noticing I care less what others think of me, I am less self-conscious, and am just trying to enjoy the little moments in life.
-I still have a very long way to go, but instead of previously being on the wrong ‘bus’ heading the wrong way, I am now heading in the right direction.
+In fact, I am noticing I care less what others think of me.
+I am less self-conscious, and am just trying to enjoy the little moments in life.
+Whilst still having a very long way to go, at least I’m not on the wrong ‘bus’ heading the wrong way.
+I am now heading in the right direction.
 These are the key things I have learned so far, since starting therapy and doing inner child work:-

 1. Let go of Expectation and Control